Municipal Guide Florida Manatee · Bradenton / Lakewood Ranch

 Manatee County Building & Trade Permit Guide

-Everything contractors, builders, and developers need to get a building permit in Manatee County, Florida — what requires a permit, how fees work, the Online Services process, the Digital Plan Room, trade permits, and inspections across the Gulf Coast.
+How to get a building permit in unincorporated Manatee County, FL — the Accela Online Services portal, Digital Plan Room, trade permits, inspections.
+2026 guide.

 Jurisdiction: Manatee Development ServicesCode: Florida Building Code, 8th Ed.
 (2023)Portal: Online Services (Accela)